 Manasie grew up in a family of artists.
 His father and mother, Lazaroosee and Nakyuraq Akpaliapik are both sculptors in the community of Arctic Bay.
 His adopted grandparents, artists Peter and Elisapee Kanangnaq Ahlooloo, and his maternal great aunt Paniluk Qamanirq began to teach him to carve when he was about ten years old.
 He learned to carve by watching them, and as they carved, the elders entertained Manasie with Inuit legends and stories.

 He first learned to carve by watching his grandparents and his aunt.
-Back in the day, watching, asking no questions, and trying and trying was the only way.
 At the age of twelve, he was sent to residential school in Iqaluit, where the Inuit language, Inuktitut, and traditional beliefs were restricted.
-Like Indians in the south, the Inuit were punished for speaking their language.

 This had a profound impact on Akpaliapik, who rebelled by leaving school at age sixteen.
 He married a young woman from his home community, named Noodloo, and moved back to Arctic Bay where they raised two children.

-Tragically, his wife and both children died in a house fire in 1980 while he was away working on the oilrigs.
+Tragically, his wife and their children died in a house fire in 1980 while he was away working on the oilrigs.
 Akpaliapik was devastated and left the north at the age of twenty-four to move to Montreal.
-In the south Manasie got lost in the tailspin of mourning his loss.
-He was despondent and depressed.
-He stopped carving for a period.

 Alcohol almost consumed him until he began sculpting again, learning how to use new tools and media and how to create intricate detailing.
 It helped that he lived with a group of sculptors at the time.

 Akpaliapik was dedicated to growing his artistic abilities and attended Red River College in Winnipeg, MB before participating in an apprenticeship in Montreal, QC.
-Akpaliapik’s early sculptures were highly detailed and representational but as his technical skills increased his style evolved to include more depictions of Inuit stories.
-He realized that was his calling, to tell the stories of the vast history of his family and his people.
-He wanted to give back.
+Akpaliapik’s early sculptures were highly detailed and representational but as his technical skills increased his style evolved to include more depictions of Inuit legends and myths

-Akpaliapik evolved his cultural responsibility devoting much of his time giving carving workshops in the North and in the South.
+Akpaliapik has also invested much of his time giving carving workshops in the North and in the South.
 He explains in an interview for The National Gallery of Canada: “Everything that I’m doing is trying to capture some of the culture, about my traditions, simple things like hunting, wearing traditional clothing, harpoons, using legends.
 I feel that the only way we can preserve the culture is if people can see it.”

 His story, says Akpaliapik, in an interview with Deidre Kelly. “gives us a different window on different situations and different problems.
 Many people, when you are stuck in life, think of this legend to get some ideas as to how to get free.
 Also, I’m so far down here and I guess I just felt that it was an appropriate name for my son because it tells him who he is and where he comes from.”